 If you think the colony has swarmed.

 Check for eggs and the queen.
 If there are eggs, then the queen was present within the last 3 days.
 It may be difficult to determine if the colony has swarmed as bee numbers can increase in the height of the season rather quickly as the workers emerge from sealed brood.
 If you have sealed queencells and the weather is good, then there is a good chance that the queen has gone.
 Identify one good open queencell, (lots of royal jelly with a larva in it) mark the frame above it with a drawing pin so you don't forget where it is and remove all the others.
-5 or 6 days later check again at which time the cell will be sealed.
+After 5 or 6 days later check again at which time the cell will be sealed.
 Then check again 3 or 4 days later and ensure that you have just one queencell.
 Don't knock or touch it but remove any others you might see.
 The queen will emerge 8 days after sealing.
-The books say leave the colony for 3 weeks before inspecting again.
+Some books say leave the colony for 3 weeks before inspecting again.
 You can check sooner but not when the queen might be flying.
 More details will follow later.

 Types of queencell.